-Any residential real estate investor knows that finding a reliable tenant is often the most challenging aspect of generating passive income from a piece of property.
-Once you’ve signed a trusted, compatible tenant that pays their rent on-time, keeping them in your property is a priority.
+Any residential real estate investor knows that finding a reliable tenant is the most challenging aspect of generating passive income from a property.
+Once you’ve signed a trusted, compatible tenant that pays their rent on time, keeping them in your property is a priority.

-Every time that a tenant moves out of your property, you’re losing rental income that could otherwise be collecting.
-When tenants move out, you have to pay to deep-clean and repair the unit, as well as losing income for every day that the unit sits vacant.
-Even if finding another tenant won’t be a challenge in your market, it’s important to remember that you may not enjoy the same type of productive, amicable relationship you have with your current tenants.
+Every time that a tenant moves out of your property, you’re losing rental income that you could be collecting.
+When tenants move out, you have to pay to deep-clean and repair the unit.
+Also, you will be losing income for every day that the unit sits vacant.
+Even if finding another tenant won’t be a challenge in your market, it’s important to remember that you may not enjoy the same type of relationship.

-Before raising the rent, you’ll also need to sit down and analyze whether you really need to in order to continue generating passive income off of your investment property.
-There’s a strong likelihood that your own expenses, like your tax burden, insurance premiums and more, have become more significant since you last signed a lease agreement with your tenants.
+Before raising the rent, you’ll need to sit down and analyze whether you need to in order to continue generating a passive income off of your investment property.
+There’s a strong likelihood that your expenses, such as taxes and insurance premiums have become more significant since you last signed a lease agreement with your tenants.
 If this is the case, your current rental rates may no longer be profitable.

 Finally, it’s important to consider the tenant and the relationship you enjoy with them.
-If the tenant always pays their monthly rent on-time, and if they require minimal time from you or your management team, you may want to consider other options before raising the rent.
-Tenant turnover is expensive, and losing a good tenant is always an undesirable outcome.
+If the tenant pays their monthly rent on-time, and they require minimal attention from you or your management team, you may want to consider other options before raising the rent.
+Tenant turnover is expensive, and losing a good tenant is an undesirable outcome.